-In some cases, ventricular tachycardia may be a medical emergency and require an urgent diagnosis and prompt treatment.
+Your doctor will evaluate your symptoms, perform a physical examination, and ask you about your health habits and medical history.
+In some cases, ventricular tachycardia may be a medical emergency that requires urgent diagnosis and treatment.

-Several heart tests also may be necessary to diagnose ventricular tachycardia.
+Several tests may be done to diagnose ventricular tachycardia.

-An electrocardiogram, also called an ECG or EKG, is the most common tool used to diagnose ventricular tachycardia.
-It's a painless test that detects and records your heart's electrical activity using small sensors (electrodes) attached to your chest and arms.
+An electrocardiogram (ECG or EKG) is the most common tool used to diagnose tachycardia.
+The painless test detects and records your heart's electrical activity using small sensors (electrodes) attached to your chest and arms.

 - Transtelephonic monitor.
 This device provides continuous heart rhythm monitoring but must be worn continuously.
 It may or may not include wires.